 The project aims to employ similar techniques to the PLORAS project to predict which patients are most suited to which speech and language therapy.

 Durham Stroke Recovery Service provides practical advice, emotional support and high-quality information following a stroke.
 Whether you are a stroke survivor, carer or family member, we will work with you to identify and address your physical needs through a personalised plan, and support you to rebuild your life after stroke.

 Inflammation following stroke is highly damaging to brain cells.
 Can stem cells be used to reduce the damage of inflammation after stroke and promote brain repair?

-Stroke survivors and their relatives consistently ask for information about how much recovery can be expected.
 This study will look at how well a patient can use their arm after stroke, and at their brain images recorded within 72-hours after stroke.
-The hope is that brain images can improve our prediction of patient arm movement recovery at six months after stroke.

-Inflammation is an important defence mechanism that the body uses in response to injury or infection.
-However, it can also be highly damaging to the brain directly after stroke.
-This study will investigate whether adult stem cells can be transformed and used to reduce inflammation in the brain after stroke, and promote recovey.
+This study will investigate whether adult stem cells can be transformed and used to reduce inflammation in the brain after stroke, and promote recovery.